 The sideboard cabinet plans are for a smaller version that is 42″ wide and will easily fit on a short wall.
 I added a custom barnwood walnut top to my cabinet to give it some extra character.
 If you don’t have access to specialty wood don’t worry, you can build it with materials from your local home center.
 I used pocket hole joinery for most of the build and added in some other joinery methods to help build your woodworking skills.
-Let’s see how to make the cabinet carcass today and then rest of the build will be coming in another post soon.
+I’ll show you how to make this DIY Sideboard every step of the way.

 This DIY Sideboard Cabinet build will be broken into two parts: